 Accelerated Skin Ageing

-The reduced collagen and elastin production can accelerate and worsen the appearance fine lines and wrinkles as well as loss of face volume.
+The reduced collagen and elastin production can speed up and worsen the appearance fine lines and wrinkles as well as loss of face volume.
 Collagen gives the skin its strength and plumpness.
 When collagen levels decline, the skin becomes thinner and more prone to wrinkles.
 This means that the skin is less able to bounce back after being stretched.
 This can make the skin appear sagging or wrinkled.
 Elastin and collagen maintain the skin’s elasticity.
 When these are reduced, it means that the skin is less able to bounce back after being stretched and can give the appearance of sagging.

 Acne Breakouts During Menopause

-The hormonal imbalance during menopause can trigger sebum overproduction which leads to clogged pores and acne breakouts.
+The hormonal imbalance during menopause can trigger sebum over production which leads to clogged pores and acne breakouts.
 Oestrogen and progesterone normally help to regulate the oil glands under the skin.
 When the levels of these drop, the body may produce more androgens in their place.
 Androgens are a type of male hormone that is normally present in women in smaller amounts.
 Excess androgens stimulate the oil glands in the skin which leads to an increase in oil production.
 The increased oil or sebum can clog pores which then become infected or inflamed and result in acne.

-Additionally, other menopausal symptoms like stress, poor sleep and dietary changes can also contribute to acne.
+Additionally, other menopausal symptoms like stress, poor sleep and dietary changes can also lead to acne.
 Stress increases cortisol which is another hormone that can cause the skin to produce more oil.
 Poor sleep and dietary changes can also cause changes in the skin’s physiology and exacerbate acne.

 Facial Redness & Flushing